Psycho Dream: Plot

 In the early 1980s, rumors begin to circulate about a new entertainment medium called "D Movie", which allows people to immerse themselves in a world of virtual reality.
 As D Movies gain traction, a trend emerges of disaffected young people taking permanent refuge in the virtual world while abandoning their physical bodies to atrophy.
 To retrieve these so-called "Sinkers", Japan's National Public Safety Commission establishes Public Security Division Four (公安四課, Kōan Yonka), nicknamed "Diamond Dog" (ダイアモンドの犬, Daiamondo no Inu), in 1984.
 The agents who enter the virtual world and perform these rescues are known as Debuggers.

 In 1992, a seventeen-year-old girl named Yūki Sayaka (柚木沙耶香) sinks into "Story of the Ruined Capital" (廃都物語, Haito Monogatari), a D Movie directed by David Visconti.
 Three days pass before she is discovered, and combined with her weak constitution, she is expected to die within twenty-four hours.
 Two Debuggers, Ryō Shijima and Maria Tobari, are dispatched to rescue her before that happens.

 Development and release

 Psycho Dream was directed by Kenichi Nishi.
 It was released in Japan on the Super Famicom on December 11, 1992.
 A North American localization was planned by Telenet Japan subsidiary Renovation Products, but was never released.
 It would have been their second release following Doomsday Warrior.
 In their 1994 SNES catalog, Nintendo Power mistakenly listed Dream Probe as having been released in September 1993.

 Psycho Dream was made available through the Nintendo Classics service on February 17, 2021.

-It is also planned to release on modern consoles and PC on the 3rd quarter of 2025 as a port by Ratalaika Games.
+It was also released on modern consoles and PC in September 2025 as a port developed by Ratalaika Games.
+The port features translated versions of the game's in-universe copyright disclaimer at the start.
+Localized versions for Super Nintendo will be released in September 2026 by Retro-Bit and Renovation Products in North America and parts of Europe.